-Let $(M^7, g, H)$ be a manifold with torsion the closed 3-form $H$ such the holonomy of $\h\nabla$ connections is contained in $G_2$ -- see \cite{tfsi2} for a description of the geometry.
-For such manifolds, the fundamental $G_2$ form, $\varphi$, is $\h\nabla$-covariantly constant, $\h\nabla\varphi=0$.
-As it has been demonstrated in theorem \ref{th:gdec}, if $H$ is closed and $\h\nabla$-covariantly constant, then $M^7$ locally decomposes as $N\times G$.
-For the proof of the theorem below, the techniques adopted for KT manifolds have to be adapted as the fundamental form $\varphi$ of the $G_2$ structure is not an endomorphism of the tangent space.
+All strong $G_2$ manifolds with torsion are steady generalised Ricci solitions, see definition \ref{def:rsol}.
+In fact, one can show that \be \h\R=\h\nabla \theta~, \ee where $\theta$ is the Lee form appropriately normalised.
+The normalisation of $\theta$ has no significance in the argument that follows.
+The Lee form $\theta$ can be expressed in terms of the torsion $H$ and the fundamental form $\varphi$.
+If, in addition, $H$ is $\h\nabla$-covariantly constant, $\h\nabla \theta=0$, and so $\h\R=0$.
+Then, the remark below the Lemma \ref{le:group} applies.
+Therefore if $(M^7, g, \varphi, H)$ is of NSZ-type, then $M^7$ locally decomposes as $N\times G$, where $N$ is a Riemannian manifold with $H\vert_N=0$ and $G$ is a compact semisimple Lie group equipped with a parallelising connection.
+For the proof of the theorem below, the techniques adopted for CYT manifolds have to be adapted as the fundamental form $\varphi$ of the $G_2$ structure is not an endomorphism of the tangent space.
 Instead, it defines a cross product on the tangent space.